Share

 Risk Is Personal — and Increasingly Inevitable

-Lackey’s perspective on risk isn’t theoretical — it’s personal.
+For Lackey, risk isn’t an abstract concept — it’s personal.

 “I live in a rural area,” he said.
 “Not in a forest, but in the desert.
 I’ve had to evacuate my home twice.
 Risk is real.”

-That experience gives him a unique vantage point in a debate often dominated by ideology.
-Californians living in high-risk areas — wildfire, flood, or otherwise — often underestimate their exposure.
+That experience gives him a grounded view in a debate often dominated by rhetoric.
+Many Californians living in high-risk areas — wildfire, flood, or otherwise — underestimate their exposure.

 “A lot of people who live in high-risk areas give it very little thought,” Lackey said.
 “But the industry is built around risk — that’s how it works.
 We can’t ignore that reality.”